Dashlane Review: Is It the Best Password Manager in 2025?

 Dashlane Security Features — Top-Notch Security, Plus a Bundled VPN

-Also, Dashlane only lets you create a random string of numbers, letters, and symbols, whereas 1Password also have options to generate passphrases (like “stone-battery-kite-staple”).
+Also, Dashlane only lets you create a random string of numbers, letters, and symbols, whereas 1Password also has options to generate passphrases (like “stone-battery-kite-staple”).
 But ultimately, Dashlane’s password generator is capable of generating highly secure passwords, which is what’s important.

 One feature I particularly like is Dashlane’s Generator History.
 This is a great feature if you’ve used a generated password to create an account but have auto-save turned off by default (or forgot to save it for another reason).
 You can simply check your history and manually copy and save the generated password to your Dashlane vault.
 Password history isn’t something a lot of competitors offer, so it’s really cool that Dashlane offers this feature.